learn-co-curriculum/practical-big-o-lesson-plan/README_LECTURE.md

 repeat
 ```

-That's not *really* the full algorithm because that's an infinite loop.
-The full procedure could more accurately be expressed as:
+Now obviously that's not the full algorithm because that's an infinite loop.
+The full procedure is like

 ```
 while (hair != clean) {